T-parrish/100daysofcode/r1-log.md

 ### R1D19
 💥Finished & refactored my Node API routes then spent a couple hours being blown away by the @keyframers.
 What these wizards can accomplish with nothing but CSS is mind blowing / inspiring. #100daysofcode

+### R1D20
+💢 Internet at the latest hotel is questionable at best.
+Made use of my time by doing some work on a couple music projects and organizing my sample library.
+I was able to start doing some work / learning about binary trees today, though.
+Any progress is good progress I suppose 😜.